byverdu/chitter/README.md

 ###Notes:

-Makers sign up to chitter with their email, password, name and a user name (i.e. ecomba@makersacademy.com, s3cr3t, Enrique Comba Riepenhausen, ecomba)
+Makers sign up to chitter with their email, password, name and a user name (i.e. aloha@makersacademy.com, s3cr3t, Albert Vallverdu, byverdu)
 The username and email are unique
 Peeps (posts to chitter) have the name of the maker and their user handle Use bcrypt to secure the passwords